-There are several ways to use our new 1:1 Meetings visibility options to help improve performance conversations, feedback discussions, goal setting, and more.
-Check out the use-cases and examples in the guide below.
-You can start using 1:1 Meetings Visibility both in individually set up meetings and while utilizing our Templates feature.
+There are several ways to use 1:1 Meetings visibility options to help improve performance conversations, feedback discussions, goal setting, and more.
+Check out the use cases and examples in the guide below.
+You can start using 1:1 Meetings Visibility both in individually set up meetings and while using Templates.

 Combining 1:1 Meeting Templates and visibility features can help you ensure the right topics are being discussed.
 As an HR admin, you can steer the conversation by: